 - Arbitrators are not required to follow applicable law or issue written decisions, and the proceedings typically remain secret.

-Although prohibiting MBA best protects consumers, given the prevalence of these provisions, more must be done to make arbitration more consumer-friendly.
-The Financial Industry Regulatory Authority (FINRA), whose securities dispute resolution forum is the largest in the US, has adopted provisions that make its MBA process more consumer-friendly.
-For example, FINRA’s arbitration forum includes the right to an arbitration panel composed of “public” arbitrators (without extensive securities industry experience), gives consumers the right to bring a class action in court, and provides for arbitration near where the consumer resides.
+Prohibiting MBA best protects consumers, but the provisions are becoming more and more common.
+Some are considering how to make arbitration more consumer-friendly, for example, ensuring the fairness of the arbitrator and requiring written decisions.
+The Financial Industry Regulatory Authority (FINRA), whose securities dispute resolution forum is the largest in the U.S., has adopted provisions that make its MBA process more consumer-friendly.
+For example, FINRA’s arbitration forum includes the right to an arbitration panel composed of “public” arbitrators (those without extensive securities industry experience), gives consumers the right to bring a class action in court, and provides for arbitration near where the consumer resides.